-- Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - Units issued by REITs and InvITs - Derivative Instruments as may be permitted by SEBI/RBI. - Securities issued/guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions - Money market instruments permitted by SEBI and/or RBI, having residual maturities of up to 1 year - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange/Promissory Notes - · Securitised Debt - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - TREPS & reverse repos including repo in corporate bonds - Floating rate debt instruments - The non-convertible part of convertible securities - The scheme may invest though Inter Scheme Transfers (IST) in compliance with para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
+- Equity and equity related securities. - Derivative Instruments as may be permitted by SEBI. - Securities issued/guaranteed by the Central, State and local governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions - Money market instruments permitted by SEBI and/or RBI, having residual maturities of up to 1 year - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange/Promissory Notes - · Securitised Debt - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - TREPS & reverse repos including repo in corporate bonds - Floating rate debt instruments - Investment in units of Real Estate Investment Trust (REIT) & Infrastructure Investment Trust (InvIT). - Repurchase and reverse repurchase obligations in securities - The non-convertible part of convertible securities - · Any other domestic fixed income securities - Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables - The scheme may invest though Inter Scheme Transfers (IST) in compliance with para 12.30 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
 The key extracts are as follows: - ISTs shall be permitted only if other resources such as cash and cash equivalent, market borrowing, and selling securities in the market are exhausted. - ISTs will be permitted for rebalancing of portfolio only if there is a passive breach of regulatory limits or where duration, issuer, sector, and group rebalancing are required in both the transferor and transferee schemes. - No inter-scheme transfer of a security shall be allowed, if there is negative news or rumors in the mainstream media or an alert is generated about the security, based on internal credit risk assessment. - If the security gets downgraded within a period of four months following such a transfer, the fund manager of the buying scheme will have to provide detailed justification to the Board of Directors of Trustee Company for buying such a security. - Any other instruments as may be permitted by SEBI from time to time.